HessamCheraghi/fancy-counter/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+# Fancy counter

+This is the first project in bytegrad's [Professional react & next.js course](https://bytegrad.com/courses/professional-react-nextjs).

+I used this project as a demo to learn about [PWAs](https://web.dev/learn/pwa/).

+You can see the working project in action in [here](https://hessamcheraghi.github.io/fancy-counter/).